hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

    - **That John car** (That's John's car)
    - **It's they house** (It's their house)

-2. "Y'all" as second person plural: "Y'all" (or "ya'll") is commonly used as the second person plural pronoun.
+2. “Y'all” as second person plural: “Y'all” (or “ya'll”) is commonly used as the second person plural pronoun.

    Examples:
    - **Y'all coming to the party?** (Are you all coming to the party?)
    - **Where y'all been?** (Where have you all been?)

-3. "Them" as demonstrative: "Them" can be used as a demonstrative adjective.
+3. “Them” as demonstrative: “Them” can be used as a demonstrative adjective.

    Examples:
    - **Them boys over there** (Those boys over there)
    - **Give me them shoes** (Give me those shoes)

-4. Existential "it": "It" can be used instead of "there" in existential sentences.
+4. Existential “it”: “It” can be used instead of “there” in existential sentences.

    Examples:
    - **It's a party tonight** (There's a party tonight)
-   - **It ain't no more food** (There isn't any more food)
+   - **It ain't no more food** (There isn’t any more food)

 5. Appositive pronouns: Pronouns may be used in apposition to a noun subject.